Find Trade Colleges

 There are 3,993 students at GSCC in total, 1,916 are full-time undergraduates.
 The school has a student-to-faculty ratio of 15 to 1.

-2% of GSCC students take out loans to afford college costs.
+Approximately 2% of the students who attend this school take out loans.
 The average amount of student loans is $4,586 a year.

 Students who graduate from GSCC with a bachelor’s degree make an average of $26,555 during the early years of their career after graduation.